zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/running-in-production/_index.md

   * Perform sizing of your data needs and determine the amount and type of storage \(EBS volumes\) needed per ecs instance.
   * Create EBS volume [templates](/portworx-install-with-kubernetes/cloud/aws/aws-asg) to match the number of EBS volumes needed per EC2 instance
   * Create a [Stateful AMI](/portworx-install-with-kubernetes/cloud/aws/aws-asg) to associate with your auto-scaling group
   * Once everything is setup as described in the steps above, then the cluster can be scaled up and down via ASG.
 Portworx will automatically manage the EBS volume creation and preserve the volumes across the cluster scaling up and down.
-This [page](/portworx-install-with-kubernetes/cloud/aws/aws-asg) desribes how PX handles the volume management in a auto-scaling cluster.
+This [page](/portworx-install-with-kubernetes/cloud/aws/aws-asg) describes how Portworx handles the volume management in a auto-scaling cluster.

 **Scaling out a cluster on-prem**

 * The best way to scale the cluster on-prem is by having the new nodes join the existing cluster.
 This [page](/install-with-other/operate-and-maintain/scaling/scale-out) shows how to scale up a existing cluster by adding more nodes.
-* In Kubernetes, PX is deployed as a Daemonset.
-This enables PX to automatically scale as the cluster scales.
-So there is no specific action needed from the user to scale PX along with the cluster scaling
+* In Kubernetes, Portworx is deployed as a Daemonset.
+This enables Portworx to automatically scale as the cluster scales.
+So there is no specific action needed from the user to scale Portworx along with the cluster scaling

 #### Cluster Capacity Expansion {#cluster-capacity-expansion}

 * Cluster storage capacity can be expanded by adding more drives each node.
 * Drives with similar capacity \(within 1GB capacity difference\) will be grouped together as a same pool
-* Drives can be added per node and PX will add that to the closest pool size by drive size.
+* Drives can be added per node and Portworx will add that to the closest pool size by drive size.
 * Before adding drives to the node, the node will need to be taken into maintenance mode
 * Ensure the volumes in the node have replicas in other nodes
   * If the volumes have replication factor of 1, increase the [replication factor](/reference/cli/updating-volumes)